Shanky Studio Visual Art Sketching Drawing Painting Meditation

 In this final moment, the girl is attaining Asamprajnata Samadhi (Consciousness abides in Itself, free from any object of focus) marking the last and the final step toward Kaivalya, the liberation of Yog Darshan.

-The audience’s reflections are on the ground outside, meaning that their consciousness is absorbed into the gross matter of the external world.
+The spectators’ reflections appear on the ground, indicating that their consciousness is engrossed and entangled in the gross matter of the transient external world.

-The ignorant people on the left side of the artwork are absorbed in their darkness and are unable even to see this divine phenomenon, which is happening to the girl.
+The ignorant people on the left side of the artwork are consumed by their own darkness of ignorance and are unable to perceive the divine phenomenon occurring with the meditating girl.

 Various symbolic visual elements, such as the two-colored trident, the meditating girl with a half-gaze, the beach, the spectators and their reflections on the water, the mystical dawn with the auspicious new moon in the Pushya celestial constellation, a cluster of 24 stars, electric cyan light on black & grey background, and drifting clouds in the sky, have been used to shape the concept of this artwork –